Skip to content

 Actor What it pulls DNS source

-./bin/mcp-runtime registry push (in-cluster mode) Pushes from a helper pod using the registry Service DNS Cluster CoreDNS (always works)
+./bin/mcp-runtime registry push (in-cluster mode) Pushes from a helper pod after platform credential validation using the registry Service DNS Cluster CoreDNS (always works)

 kubelet on the node Pulls operator / MCPServer images for pod creation Host DNS (not CoreDNS) + containerd registry mirrors